Philippa Spurway Interior Architect

 Outside Kitchen & Terrace

-The roofs of the outside kitchen and terrace area have both been finished and look very attractive.
+The roofs of the outside kitchen and terrace area have both been completed and look very attractive.

 70AE7B86-E4D7-4801-953A-166DF77C3CA4_1_105_c